hyperledger-labs/fabric-smart-client/samples/README.md

 - [`Fabric Private Chaincode: Echo`](../integration/fabric/fpc/echo/README.md): In this example, we show how to invoke a Fabric
   Private Chaincode called [`Echo`](https://github.com/hyperledger/fabric-private-chaincode/tree/main/samples/chaincode/echo).
 - [`Orion: Cars`](../integration/orion/cars/README.md): In this example, we show how to orchestrate transactions for [`Orion`](https://github.com/hyperledger-labs/orion-server).

+## Logging configuration

+Topology logging levels can be configured with `SetLogging` method.
+However, it is not possible to disable logging completely with the mentioned method because FSC may require to inspect the output of the commands that are run inside the topology.

+If you are using FSC outside of ginkgo tests need to disable logging, or use a stream other then `stdout`, you can use the following two methods.
+- `flogging.Global.SetWriter()` allows to modify the stream used for FSC log messages.
+- Assigning `ginkgo.GinkgoWriter` the required stream redirects the command output, such as Fabric node.